rscode999/cnet/documentation.md

 Abstract class for network optimizers.

-An Optimizer's only abstract method, `step`, is called internally by a `Network`.
+An Optimizer's abstract methods, `clear_state` and `step`, are called internally by a `Network`.
-Users should never call the `step` method directly.
+Users should not call the methods directly.

 Pre-implemented concrete subclasses:

-* `SGD`, for Stochastic Gradient Descent
+* `SGD`, a Stochastic Gradient Descent optimizer

 ---